hrimfaxi/quinn-jls/README_en.md

 client will try to send a 1 rtt client hello, and middle man will redirect this message to server B and use captured 0 rtt client hello to connect server A. Then, a successful replay attack is performed.
 However, for a single server proxy, this won't happen.

 For most users, they only use one server as proxy.
-In such a case, zero rtt is a safe choice
+In such a case, zero rtt is a safe choice If proxies share the same server name, they can use different password for different servers to prevent replay.
+In one word replay attack is not effective for JLS.

 ### Known Issues
 1. As @RPRX pointed, If 0RTT enabled, hijacking 0RTT data could be used to detect JLS.
 In detail: